silviamaggi/smd-com/_posts/2017-08-05-mirrorless-camera-vs-dslr.md

 ## The Test

-A visit to Edinburgh, where a photo of mine was exhibited at the _[Shutter Hub Open exhibition at Retina Festival]({{ site.url }}/photography/shutter-hub-open-retina-festival/)_, seemed the right occasion for trying out the new entry.
+A visit to Edinburgh, where a photo of mine was exhibited at the _[Shutter Hub Open exhibition at Retina Festival](/photography/shutter-hub-open-retina-festival/){:title="Read the post on my website"}_, seemed the right occasion for trying out the new entry.
 I’ve decided to make good use of the help the camera can give me by using the following settings:

 <ul class="smd-ul">
 <li>Automatic white balance</li>